peteroupc/peteroupc.github.io/bernoulli.md

 - _&lambda;_ is the unknown probability of heads of the input coin.
 - The instruction to "generate a uniform(0, 1) random number" can be implemented&mdash;
-    - by creating a [**uniform partially-sampled random number (PSRN)**](https://peteroupc.github.io/exporand.html) with a sign of 1 or positive, an integer part of 0, and an empty fractional part (most accurate), or
+    - by creating a [**uniform partially-sampled random number (PSRN)**](https://peteroupc.github.io/exporand.html) with a positive sign, an integer part of 0, and an empty fractional part (most accurate), or
     - by generating `RNDRANGEMaxExc(0, 1)` or `RNDINT(1000)` (less accurate).
 - The instruction to "generate an exponential random number" can be implemented&mdash;
     - by creating an empty [**exponential PSRN**](https://peteroupc.github.io/exporand.html) (most accurate), or